-The Group has concentration of credit risk as 38% (2020: 19%) and 89% (2020: 58%) of the total trade receivables was due from the Group's largest customer and the five largest customers respectively within the medical products and plastic toys business and trading of garment and securities brokerage business.
+The Group has concentration of credit risk as 24% (2022: 13%) and 71% (2022: 46%) of the total trade receivables was due from the Group's largest customer and the five largest customers respectively within the medical products and plastic toys business and securities brokerage business.
 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits and credit approvals.

 In addition, the Group performs impairment assessment under ECL model on trade balances individually or based on provision matrix.
 Except for trade receivables arising from cash and margin client, which are assessed for impairment individually, the remaining trade receivables is grouped under a provision matrix based on shared credit risk characteristics by reference to repayment histories for recurring customers and current past due exposure for the new customers.
-Provision of HK\$516,000 (2020: reversal of HK\$4,162,000) is recognised for medical products and plastic toy business and trading of garments during the year.
+Reversal of HK\$231,000 (2022: provision of HK\$195,000) is recognised for medical products and plastic toy business during the year.

 In respect of trade receivables arising from securities brokerage business, individual evaluations are performed on all clients (including cash and margin clients) based on underlying collateral.
 Cash clients are required to place deposits as prescribed in the Group's policy before execution of any purchase transactions.
 Receivables due from cash clients are due within the settlement period commonly adopted in the relevant market practices, which is usually within two days after the trade date.
-The Group normally obtains liquid securities and/or cash deposits as collateral for providing financing to its cash and margin clients and has policy to manage these exposures on a fair value basis.
-Margin loans due from margin clients are repayable on demand.
+The Group normally obtains liquid securities and/or cash deposits as collateral for providing financing to its cash and margin clients are repayable on demand.

-The reversal of HK\$4,565,000 (2020: provision of HK\$17,897,000) is recognized for securities brokerage business during the year.
+The provision of HK\$7,064,000 (2022: HK\$29,726,000) is recognised for securities brokerage business during the year.
 Details of the quantitative disclosures are set out below in this note.
+For the year ended 31 December 2023